 Delhi University Admission for the academic session 2019 will begin from the third week of May 2019 with the availability of online application forms.
 The application process of DU 2019 admissions was closed on June 22, 2019.
 The cut off of DU 2019 admission has been released on June 28, 2019.
 With the release of cut offs, several candidates must be seeking admissions in the undergraduate programmes in the most sought-after colleges of Delhi University.
 A total of 62, 000 seats for UG programmes in the affiliated colleges of the university are filled with the help of best of four calculation of DU.
 Candidates who are willing to take admissions in undergraduate programmes of Delhi University must know the details on how to calculate best of four marks of DU.
-The Delhi University aspirants may be having a lot of queries regarding the admissions including admission procedure, eligibility, calculating your best of four marks and cutoff.
-You can get answers to every query related to DU Admissions 2018.
+The Delhi University aspirants will have a lot of queries regarding the admissions including admission procedure, eligibility, calculating your best of four marks and cutoff.
+You can get answers to every query related to DU Admissions 2019.